epi2me-labs/wf-metagenomics/README.md

 ```

 The creation of alignment statistics plots can be enabled with the `minimap2_by_reference` flag.
 Using this option produces a table and scatter plot in the report showing sequencing depth and coverage of each reference.
 The report also contains a heatmap indicating the sequencing depth over relative genomic coordinates for the references with the highest coverage (references with a mean coverage of less than 1% of the one with the largest value are omitted).

+In addition, the user can output BAM files in a folder called `bams` by using the option `keep_bam`.
+If the user provides a custom database, the workflow will also output the references with reads mappings, as well as an IGV configuration file.
+This configuration file allows the user to view the alignments in the EPI2ME Desktop Application in the Viewer tab.
+Note that the number of references can be reduced using the `abundance_threshold` option, which will select those references with a number of reads aligned higher than this value.
+Please, consider that the view of the alignment is highly dependent on the reference selected.

 ### 4. Identify Antimicrobial Resistance Genes (AMR) (optional)